5 Health Benefits From Playing Lacrosse

 Coordination

 Cardiovascular health is far from the only physical benefit from playing lacrosse.
-While it may look easy to catch a lacrosse ball in a cupped net looks easily – especially when you’re just having a catch with friends – it’s much harder to do in the middle of a game with defenders around you trying to steal the ball away.
+While it may look easy to catch a lacrosse ball in a cupped net – especially when you’re just having a catch with friends – it’s much harder to do in the middle of a game with defenders around you trying to steal the ball away.

 Lacrosse allows players to train both their fine motor skills and hand-eye coordination, and that’s not even mentioning the jumping, running, and blocking you’ll have to do at any given point in time.